 - Arthritis Research UK continues to support this programme and be peripherally-involved in yogaforbacks.co.uk / YHLB Institute post-research development projects.
 Business agreements are in place with them and The University of York regarding the income from book and CD sales (to enable more research, potentially into yoga).

-- Course Costs – Total of £200-£292 per person, payable in instalments (includes £56 for Registration & Resources which patient might pay for) includes hall hire costs, pre-course Registration process, course information sheets (specific course and trifold general information leaflet), comprehensive educational resources (book, CD, handouts, etc.), continuity of support, teacher travel time/costs, pre- and post-course outcome measure collation.
+- Course Costs – Total of £224-£350 per person, payable in instalments (includes an amount for Registration & Resources which patient might pay for) includes hall hire costs, pre-course Registration process, course information sheets (specific course and trifold general information leaflet), comprehensive educational resources (book, CD, handouts, etc.), continuity of support, teacher travel time/costs, pre- and post-course outcome measure collation.
 This is currently provided at a reduced rate in order to reach more people, as it was valued at £292 in 2012 published Spine Journal research).
+In 2017, this still compares favourably to other similar rehabilitation programme costs.

 - Guaranteed 12 classes – if students miss classes, they can generally ‘catch up’ by attending future course classes (Normally maximum of 12 students at each class.)